nicksunderland/genepi.utils/README.md

 ## Evaluation speed

-The choice of parameters will a small impact computation speed.
+The choice of parameters will have a small impact computation speed.
 Since the dbSNP data is stored as `.fst` binary files and only the desired rows / columns are ever read into memory, the more data that is requested the slower the computation.
 That said, it is still much faster / feasible than trying to read in the entire dbSNP database (over 1 billion rsIDs).